2000 Mercedes-Benz E-Class 320 4Matic 3.2 gasoline from North America

 The original owner maintained the car by the book, produced the receipts for all services performed by the dealer, and apparently reported every little thing out of the ordinary on the car (such as a loose string hanging from a door panel).
 The engine has used Shell Helix fully synthetic since new.

-The former owner gave us the name of the service manager at the Mercedes-Benz dealer; they were apparently on a first name basis (he replaced the E320 with a 2017 Volvo S60 because of Volvo's collision avoidance system).
+The former owner gave us the name of the service manager at the Mercedes-Benz dealer; they were apparently on a first name basis.
+The E320 was replaced with a 2017 Volvo S60 because of Volvo's excellent collision avoidance system.

-The battery is original and the spare tire has never been used.
+The battery is the factory original and the spare tire has never been used.
+I don't go anywhere without jumper cables.
+Shopping around, the best price on an equivalent replacement battery is $211.

 Would you buy another car from this manufacturer?
 Yes